nvidia-holoscan/holoscan-sdk/docs/visualization.md

 The condition tracks presentation IDs, which increment with each frame presented.
 It blocks until a specific presentation ID is reached or a timeout occurs, ensuring that the application doesn't generate frames faster than the display can present them.

 :::{note}
-This condition is not supported on Orin iGPU because the required `VK_KHR_present_wait` extension is not available.
+This condition requires the `VK_KHR_present_wait` Vulkan device extension.
+On hardware where it is not available (e.g. Orin iGPU, IGX Thor + Blackwell dGPU configurations), the application will throw a `std::runtime_error` at runtime.
+Use `FirstPixelOutCondition` as an alternative, or verify extension support with `vulkaninfo | grep VK_KHR_present_wait` before using this condition.
 :::

 :::{note}